anywhichway/reasondb/README.md

 ## Updates (reverse chronological order)

+2016-10-28 v0.0.6 Added Update statement.
+Enhanced database to take a start-up flag that makes activating objects for automatic database and index update optional.
+Repaired 'delete' which broke when cursor.count was changed to a function.
+Added documentation.
+Published to npm.

 2016-10-27 v0.0.5 Added documentation.
 Repaired 'when' which broke when cursor.count was changed to a function.
 Published to npm.